ckeditor/ckeditor5/docs/features/index.md

 ### Document conversion

-If you need to share the document outside your team, use the {@link features/export-pdf export to PDF feature} {@icon @ckeditor/ckeditor5-export-pdf/theme/icons/exportpdf.svg Export to PDF} to produce industry standard, portable, cross-platform final files.
-If you need to work further on the document, choose the {@link features/export-word export to Word feature} {@icon @ckeditor/ckeditor5-export-word/theme/icons/exportword.svg Export to Word} instead &ndash; and keep your comments and changes in the resulting document, ready to be edited further.
+If you need to share the document outside your team, use the {@link features/export-pdf export to PDF feature} {@icon @ckeditor/ckeditor5-export-pdf/theme/icons/exportpdf.svg Export to PDF} to produce industry-standard, portable, cross-platform final files.
+If you need to work further on the document, choose the {@link features/export-word export to Word feature} {@icon @ckeditor/ckeditor5-export-word/theme/icons/exportword.svg Export to Word} instead &ndash; and keep your comments and changes in the resulting document, ready to edit further.
 These two are accompanied by the {@link features/pagination pagination feature} {@icon @ckeditor/ckeditor5-pagination/theme/icons/arrow-up.svg Previous page}{@icon @ckeditor/ckeditor5-pagination/theme/icons/arrow-down.svg Next page}, to ensure all produced documents will always look the way they should.

 ### HTML and Markdown output

-The CKEditor&nbsp;5 WYSIWYG editor by default produces HTML output, that can be saved into a database.
+The CKEditor&nbsp;5 WYSIWYG editor by default produces HTML output that you can save into a database.
 The default output can be also switched to {@link features/markdown Github-flavored Markdown} formatted text addressing the needs of software professionals.

 {@img assets/img/features-output.png 800 CKEditor&nbsp;5 output features.}

 ### Productivity pack

 The {@link features/productivity-pack productivity pack} is a set of exclusive premium features only available to holders of a CKEditor&nbsp;5 commercial license.
-The productivity pack provides tools that make the creation of content faster and more efficient, thanks to providing predefined {@link features/template templates} {@icon ckeditor5-collaboration/theme/icons/template.svg} and a new set of {@link features/slash-commands slash commands}. {@link features/document-outline Document outline} {@icon ckeditor5-collaboration/theme/icons/table-of-contents.svg} and {@link features/table-of-contents table of contents} {@icon ckeditor5-collaboration/theme/icons/table-of-contents.svg} make navigating large documents much easier while {@link features/format-painter format painter} {@icon ckeditor5-collaboration/theme/icons/paint-roller.svg} lets the users style their content in a blaze while the {@link features/case-change case change feature} {@icon ckeditor5-collaboration/theme/icons/case-change.svg Case change} lets you quickly apply title case to selcted ssentences or turn whole paragraphs into uppercase.
+The productivity pack provides tools that make the creation of content faster and more efficient, thanks to providing predefined {@link features/template templates} {@icon ckeditor5-collaboration/theme/icons/template.svg} and a new set of {@link features/slash-commands slash commands}. {@link features/document-outline Document outline} {@icon ckeditor5-collaboration/theme/icons/table-of-contents.svg} and {@link features/table-of-contents table of contents} {@icon ckeditor5-collaboration/theme/icons/table-of-contents.svg} make navigating large documents much easier while {@link features/format-painter format painter} {@icon ckeditor5-collaboration/theme/icons/paint-roller.svg} lets the users style their content in a blaze while the {@link features/case-change case change feature} {@icon ckeditor5-collaboration/theme/icons/case-change.svg Case change} lets you quickly apply the title case to selected sentences or turn whole paragraphs into uppercase.
 It also provides the enhanced {@link features/paste-from-office-enhanced paste from Office} plugin offering far greater formatting support.

 ### Other productivity features